 Along with Tony Romano, I’m the co-author of Expository Composition: Discovering Your Voice (EMC/Publishing).
-Writing, speaking, and consulting on issues related to teaching, professional development, and composition instruction are also important aspects of my work.
+Writing, speaking, and consulting on issues related to teaching, professional development, and literacy instruction are also important aspects of my work.

 Thanks for looking at this blog.
 Your comments and questions are always welcome.